INTERVIEW BY MARKO SYRJÄLÄ

-So you can’t re-record your stuff, alright, that’s one thing what I’ve never heard that before.
+So you can’t re-record your stuff, alright?
+That’s one thing that I’ve never heard that before.

-I mean I’ve talked to a few people who seem kind of confused that the label owns the songs, but that’s how it is when you sign a deal to a major label, they own the songs.
+I mean, I’ve talked to a few people who seem confused that the label owns the songs, but that’s how it is when you sign a deal to a major label; they own the songs.

 DVD AND THE FUTURE

-Okay, the next thing we have to talk about is your latest release TIME FOR ANNIHILATION.
-I would say it’s quite unusual to release an album with a couple of new songs mixed with live songs, what was the reason to do that?
+Okay, the next thing we have to talk about is your latest release, TIME FOR ANNIHILATION.
+It’s quite unusual to release an album with a couple of new songs mixed with live songs.
+What was the reason to do that?

-Well we originally just wanted to do a live album because we did a DVD but we wanted to just do, concentrate on the music and the audio part of it and we know that trying to put just a live album, a lot of people wouldn’t buy it really so we just thought alright we’ll just do a couple of songs and then decided let’s just do five, it’s like an EP kind of, and we just, we didn’t it to be a full new album, we wanted it to be a live album but then we said, alright we’ll just do these songs, and we just wanted it to be, we didn’t want to take as much time or money as it takes to make a full album basically.
+Well, we originally just wanted to do a live album because we did a DVD.
+Still, we wanted to do, concentrate on the music and the audio part of it.
+We know that trying to put just a live album, a lot of people wouldn’t buy it really, so we just thought alright, we’d do a couple of songs and then decided let’s do five, it’s like an EP kind of, and we, we didn’t like it to be a full new album, we wanted it to be a live album.
+Still, then we said, alright, we’ll do these songs, and we just wanted it to be.
+We didn’t want to take as much time or money as it takes to make a full album, basically.

-Yeah, that’s true.
-The acoustic ones and then some in iTunes only.
-But we did, we released a two song EP a way back and then a five song, two five song EPs, and then our full length was like ’97 I think.
-And then, that’s the way we used to do it, we would just record a couple of songs, play some shows, try and make a little bit of money, go back in the studio.
+Yeah, that’s true—the acoustic ones and then some in iTunes only.
+But we did, we released a two-song EP a way back, and then a five song, two five song EPs, and then our full length was like ’97, I think.
+And then, that’s the way we used to do it.
+We would record a couple of songs, play some shows, try and make a little bit of money, go back to the studio.

 It’s a good idea to break a new band.
-When you’re building a fan base, you don’t have two years to make an album, it’s like you just got to play some shows, sell some shirts, get a little bit of money, put it together and take it to the studio, record a couple of songs and then do it again, it’s like, and that’s kind of.
-We don’t feel like we’re in that position where, I mean we’re kind of always in a position where we have to start over for every album, we start over and we kind of introducing our band again.
-But I think for this one we just wanted to do the live album and then kind of give people an idea of where we’re going to go for the next one.
+When you’re building a fan base, you don’t have two years to make an album.
+It’s like you just got to play some shows, sell some shirts, get a little bit of money, put it together and take it to the studio, record a couple of songs and then do it again, it’s like, and that’s kind of.
+We don’t feel like we’re in that position where we’re always in a position where we have to start over for every album, we start over, and we introduce our band again.
+But I think for this one, we just wanted to do the live album and then kind of give people an idea of where we’re going to go for the next one.

-I was wondering since the band has no kind of re-born, do you have plans to update the DVD part as well?
+I wondered, since the band has no re-born, do you have plans to update the DVD part?
 You mentioned that you were working on DVD, but it didn’t happen…

 But that was already in 2005?

-It was kind of, it really kind of pissed us off because they set the release date for before ours, and so we did all the work to set the record up and do all the publicity and the music video and the single is out and all they were going to do is just put it out and they didn’t have to spend any money, and so the reason I say that is because I think they put music videos on the DVD as a bonus, but we actually told our fans not to buy it because it was creating confusion, like people thought that that was our new record and so that was, it was just the label’s way to make the last little bit of money of our.
+It was kind of; it really kind of pissed us off because they set the release date before ours.
+So we did all the work to set the record up and do all the publicity, and the music video and the single is out.
+All they were going to do is just put it out.
+They didn’t have to spend any money, and so the reason I say that is because I think they put music videos on the DVD as a bonus, but we actually told our fans not to buy it because it was creating confusion like people thought that that was our new record.
+So that was, it was just the label’s way to make the last little bit of money of ours.

-That’s usually a big misunderstanding among fans that when a compilation comes out some people always think, oh those greedy f*****, they’re just trying to rip us off again, and they think the band is putting it out instead of the record company.
+That’s usually a big misunderstanding among fans that when a compilation comes out, some people always think, oh, that greedy f*****, they’re just trying to rip us off again.
+They think the band is putting it out instead of the record company.

-Yeah, oh well, can’t do nothing about it.
+Yeah, oh well, I can’t do anything about it.

 Okay, maybe the last question….
-After this European tour is done, is this tour going to come to the United States or other places?
+After this European tour is done, will this tour come to the United States or other places?

-So it sounds like you are working even more in the future with Eleven Sevel label bands?
+So it sounds like you are working even more in the future with Eleven Seven label bands?